Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Introduction

 The formalism of ``Chow groups with coefficients," as developed by Markus Rost \cite{Rost}, has become a useful tool for investigating intersection-theoretic questions in arithmetic and algebraic geometry.
 This theory has bolstered the study of algebraic cycles by providing a broader context and more desirable functoriality properties than those found for classical Chow groups.
 Given a variety $X$ defined over a field $F$, there is a complex \cite{Quillen, Rost} where $X_{(i)}$ is the set of points of $X$ of dimension $i$, $K_i$ are Quillen $K$-groups, and the differentials are given component-wise by residue and corestriction homomorphisms.
 The $p^{\text{th}}$ homology group of this complex, i.e., homology at the middle term above, is denoted $A_p(X, K_q)$, and classical Chow groups in the sense of \cite{Fulton} are recovered via the identification $\text{CH}_p(X) = A_p(X, K_{-p})$.
 The study of these $K$-cohomology groups for homogenous varieties has seen many useful applications to Galois cohomology, and significant results include the Merkurjev-Suslin Theorem \cite{MS82} and the Milnor and Bloch-Kato Conjectures \cite{Voe}.
 Unfortunately, general descriptions of these groups remain elusive, and computations are done in various cases, described below.

 Algebraic cycles have also found a great deal of utility in the study of algebraic groups.
-In \cite{ChernMerkSpin}, Chernousov and Merkurjev show that for certain groups $G$ and appropriately chosen homogenous varieties $X$ for $G$, the group $A_0(X, K_1)$ encodes arithmetic properties of $G$ that can be used to investigate rationality by means of $R$-equivalence.
-These results allow one the use of algebraic $K$-theory and $K$-cohomology in the analysis of such questions.
+In \cite{ChernMerkSpin}, Chernousov and Merkurjev show that for certain groups $G$ and appropriately chosen $G$-homogenous varieties $X$, the group $A_0(X, K_1)$ encodes arithmetic properties of $G$ that can be used to investigate rationality by means of $R$-equivalence.
+Such results allow for the utilization of algebraic $K$-theory and $K$-cohomology in the analysis of such questions.
 In the present paper, we focus on the reverse implication.
-Our main result does not shed light on the rationality problem for the symplectic groups (shown to be rational in \cite{Weil}), but nevertheless crucially utilizes the Chernousov-Merkurjev framework to identify $K$-cohomology groups.
+Our main result does not shed light on the rationality problem for the symplectic groups (shown to be rational in \cite{Weil, ChernMerkSU}), but crucially utilizes the Chernousov-Merkurjev framework to identify $K$-cohomology groups.

 Computing groups of zero-cycles (with coefficients) on homogeneous varieties has been taken up by a number of authors.
 The groups of $K_0$-zero-cycles, i.e., Chow groups $\text{CH}_0(X)$, were computed for e.g. some (generalized) Severi-Brauer varieties, (generalized) involution varieties, Severi-Brauer flag varieties, and varieties of exceptional type in \cite{ChernMerk, Karpenko, KrashZeroCycles, Mer95, PaninThesis, PSZ, Swan}.